 In history all of the themes studied have an element in which pupils learn about the culture of the people from the past.
 This allows pupils to make comparisons between their own lives and those in the past.

 In history, Pupils will study themes in UK and world history where British values of democracy, the rule of law, individual liberty, mutual respect for and tolerance of those with different beliefs have been shaped by the people and events of the past to the world we live in the present.

 History teaching at Thomas A Becket Junior is about excellence, enjoyment and developing a curious mind.
-The history curriculum is organised in chronological order with Year 3 learning about the Stone Age Britain and a local area study, Year 4 looking at Roman and Saxon Britain, as well as an archaeology study, and Year 5 investigating Viking Britain and an early civilisation – the Mayan empire.
+The history curriculum is organised in chronological order with Year 3 learning about the Stone Age Britain and a local area study, Year 4 looking at Roman Britain and Year 5 investigating Saxon and Viking Britain and an early civilisation.
 All of these themes study Britain before 1066.
 Finally Year 6 study a topic in Britain after 1066; looking at life in the Victorian times and the Ancient Greeks.

 All of the history units form the lead subject in a cross curricular topic alongside subjects such as English, art, and technology to provide the children with a full understanding of how the people of that time lived.
 This is enriched by visitors coming into school to provide an active hands-on experience that will allow the children to build skills in empathising with how people lived at the time.
 The use of drama, using practical activities and enquiry based investigations are vitally important as well as factual learning.
 All children will experience a stunning start to each topic in order to capture their minds and enthusiasm and a fabulous finish to draw all of their learning together.